Mime Explains String Theory!

 The mime starts before birth, ends after death, and toddles unsteadily through the thirteen stages of woman.
 She is born, she crawls, walks, runs, leaps, and revels in the joys of living in a body.
 Adolescence hits her with a feather boa and heels.
 She falls in love, becomes a mother, and raises a child.
 She suffers loss, accidentally discovers the meaning of life, and struggles to communicate it.

 It’s a talking mime show.
 It’s a serious comedy with quirky humor, uplifting surprises, puppetry, metaphysics, and metaphor.
 It looks at the arc and cycle of life in a way that is especially meaningful for older audiences.
-It is ideal for grandparents to see with their teenage grandchildren.
-And it leaves audiences with that rising feeling.
+It leaves audiences with that rising feeling.

-For seniors, after the show, Sheila can lead story-telling circles about epiphanies (“Aha!” moments), followed by an open mic about epiphanies for the community.
+In a post-show residency, Sheila leads a story-telling circle about epiphanies (“Aha!” moments), followed by writing session, and culminating in an open mic about epiphanies for the community.

 What people have said about it: